• Products

 • GTT orders get executed only when the specified trigger conditions are satisfied, ensuring that orders are not placed prematurely.

-• With the GTT features include a single trigger, and one cancels other (OCO), offering flexibility in setting target and stop loss prices.
+• GTT includes a ‘single trigger’ feature, and a ‘one cancels other’ (OCO) feature, offering flexibility in setting target and stop loss prices.

-• Sell GTT orders triggered by equities holdings must be authorised using CDSL TPIN, unless POA or DDPI is provided.
+• Sell GTT orders triggered by equity holdings must be authorised using CDSL TPIN, unless POA or DDPI is provided.

 An order with the Good Till Triggered (GTT) feature remains in effect until the trigger condition is satisfied.
 The trigger's validity period is one year.
 In the event that there are enough funds in the account, a limit order is placed and carried out.
 Every time a GTT is triggered and an order is placed on the exchange; traders receive a notification to the registered email address and mobile phone.